-From what we learned in the previous section, Microsoft intermediate language obviously plays a fundamental role in the .NET Framework.
-As C# developers, we now understand that our C# code will be compiled into IL before it is executed (indeed, the C# compiler only compiles to managed code).
-It makes sense, then, that we should now take a closer look at the main characteristics of IL, since any language that targets .NET would logically need to support the main characteristics of IL too.
+From what you learned in the previous section, Microsoft Intermediate Language obviously plays a fundamental role in the .NET Framework.
+As C# developers, we now understand that our C# code will be compiled into IL before it is executed (indeed, the C# compiler compiles only to managed code).
+It makes sense, then, to now take a closer look at the main characteristics of IL, because any language that targets .NET will logically need to support the main characteristics of IL, too.